 Secure File Sharing is a Multi-Step Process

 Whether you are file sharing with a co-worker in the same building, a vendor in another city, or a customer on the other side of the country, it is important to make sure that your files are shared securely.
-Your data may contain sensitive information, like customer or employee information, financial reports, or your intellectual property.
+Your data may contain sensitive information, like customer or employee information, financial reports, or intellectual property.
 This is all information that you simply can’t afford to have stolen or compromised in a malicious attack.
-However, sometime business leaders assume that because they have a secure file sharing solution and that they are covered on the network security front.
+However, sometimes business leaders assume that because they have a secure file sharing solution and that they are covered on the network security front.
 Unfortunately, that’s not always the case.

-Often, hackers attack file sharing applications by infecting files with malware.
+Often, hackers attack file-sharing applications by infecting files with malware.
 Then when the user downloads the file, their system becomes infected as well.
 Some file sharing solutions even expose a user’s computer directory, without the user’s knowledge.
 This may allow hackers access to files the user never intended on sharing.

 Below are five reasons why file sharing is not always secure enough.
 As well as how you can make it more secure and a few best practices to follow.

 No matter how secure you think that your file sharing solution is, untrained employees can pose a threat to the security of your company’s data.
 Untrained employees may be unaware of the risks associated with file sharing.